MultiPoolMiner/MultiPoolMiner/README.md

 ### Advanced configuration for Pools

 Settings for each configured pool are stored in its own subsection.
-Theses settings are only valid for the named pool.
+These settings are only valid for the named pool.

 #### To change payout currency of a pool